Important Amendments in the Indian Constitution for UPSC- Check Here

 1. It empowered the Central Government to impose Emergency in Punjab when deemed necessary.
-Under the amendment, President’s rule can be extended up to three years.
-Earlier maximum period was two years.
+Under the amendment, the President’s rule can be extended up to three years.
+The earlier maximum period was two years.

 1. It lowered the voting age from 21 to 18.